-In 2015, 97% of actual losses were assigned to the commercial banking line.
-The sum of actual losses without recovery amounted to PLN 1 810 thousand.
+There was no change in risk profile in 2016 comparing to 2015.
+The sum of actual losses without recovery amounted to PLN 7.2 thousand.
 The largest operational loss in the reported period was assigned to the loss event category "Execution of transactions, delivery and operational processes management" in accordance with appendix no. 1 to Recommendation M of KNF regarding operational risk management in banks and the CRR Regulation.